grange85/ahfow-www/_posts/2007/2007-03-01-deananadbrittacom-gets-a-flash-y-revamp.markdown

 - dean & britta
 tags: []
 ---
-<p>The <a href="http://www.deanandbritta.com">official Dean & Britta website</a> has just been relaunched as a new Flash driven website promoting their new album <a href="/database/release/back-numbers/">Back Numbers</a> which was released yesterday.</p>
+<p>The <a href="http://www.deanandbritta.com">official Dean & Britta website</a> has just been relaunched as a new Flash driven website promoting their new album Back Numbers which was released yesterday.</p>